Stability of solutions of certain extended Ricci flow systems: Harmonic-Ricci flow

-Now we recall the flow \eqref{eq:hrf}: if $\phi : (\mcl{M},g) \rightarrow (\mcl{N},\gamma)$ is a map of Riemannian manifolds, the \textit{harmonic-Ricci flow} is the coupled system
+Now we recall the flow \eqref{eq:hrf}: if $\phi : (\mcl{B},g) \rightarrow (\mcl{N},\gamma)$ is a map of Riemannian manifolds, the \textit{harmonic-Ricci flow} is the coupled system

-We will call this \textsc{hrf} for short, although it is also sometimes called the $(RH)_c$ flow.
+where $c=c(t) \geq 0$ is a coupling function.
+This flow is also sometimes called the $(RH)_\alpha$ flow (when $c = \alpha)$.
 We will assume that $c(t)$ is non-increasing.
 As mentioned above, this flow was introduced in \cite{Muller2012} and is a generalization of one studied in \cite{List2008}.

-Now we consider some exampes of the flow.
-In studying expanding Ricci solitons on homogeneous spaces, Lott considered as a model a special type of vector bundle.
+Here are some examples of the flow.
+In studying expanding Ricci solitons on homogeneous spaces, Lott considered as a model a special type of vector bundle \cite{Lott2007}.
 Let $\mcl{M}$ be an $\R^N$-vector bundle with flat connection, flat metric $G$ on the fibers, and Riemannian base $(\mcl{B}^n,g)$.
 Assume that the connection preserves fiberwise volume forms.
 Lott showed that the soliton equation becomes a pair of equations.
 One is a soliton-like equation for $g$.
-The other is an equation for $G$, which says that, interpreted as a map $G : \mcl{B} \rightarrow (\SL(N,\R)/\SO(N),\gamma)$, $G$ is harmonic.
-Here, $\gamma$ is the natural metric induced by $G$; see \eqref{eq:S-metric}.
+The other is an equation for $G$, which says that $G$ is harmonic when interpreted as a map $G : \mcl{B} \rightarrow \big(\SL(N,\R)/\SO(N),\theta \big)$.
+Here, $\theta$ is the natural metric induced by $G$; see \eqref{eq:S-metric}.

 In fact, more is true.
 Ricci flow on such bundles is the coupled flow